amazon-science/gan-control/README.md

 5. Explicitly controlling expression.
 6. Accessing and implicitly modifying the GAN's latent space.

-Examples for projecting images to latent space can be found in `notebooks/projection_example.ipynb`.

 ## Training
 The training process consists of two phases:
 1. Training a disentangled GAN.